 June 2010 saw Floater's eighth and first self-financed record Wake released on their own Typhon Records imprint.
 Released in a digipak as well, it was also well received as Stone by Stone as a fan favorite, keeping with the straight forward rock theme as Stone by Stone.
 This was Floater's last big tour before settling down to only local West Coast shows between Chico and Seattle.

-As of early summer of 2017, Floater are still slowly working on releasing some new studio material as time and personal lives allow them to do.
-Robert Wynia released his second solo album Brave The Strange on April 21, 2017 and Peter Cornett has finished writing and about to begin recording a new Riverboat disc, again self-financing their own recordings.
-David Amador has recently joined Robert Wynia & The Sound on guitar, bringing some Floater classics into the setlist.
+As of the fall of 2017, Floater are still slowly working on releasing some new studio material as time and personal lives allow them to do.
+Robert Wynia released his second solo album Brave The Strange on April 21, 2017 and Peter Cornett has finished writing and is currently recording a new Riverboat disc, again self-financing their own recordings.
+David Amador has recently joined Robert Wynia & The Sound on guitar, bringing some Floater classics into the setlist while Robert tours to support his new release during the fall and winter of 2017.

-Announced in July 2017, Floater wll be inducted into the Oregon Music Hall of Fame in October 2017 at the Aladdin Theater, in Portland, OR.
+Floater was inducted into the Oregon Music Hall of Fame on October 14, 2017 at the Aladdin Theater, in Portland, OR.
+Three days later, Peter Cornett officially announced his departure from Floater.

 Of course there is always more to this Floater story to be told....